gsingh-0-0-1/PRASSE/README.md

 Alternatively, here’s the Google Drive link where you’ll find test data sets:

 https://drive.google.com/drive/folders/1BnETBvG0_tpMDdgcnqM13bYoUaiKwxf9?usp=sharing

+Data should go into the “images” folder, and they will be sorted into “pulsar” and “not_pulsar”.

 And remember, this is still in production, so there may be glitches and misclassifications!
 Contact me if you have a suggestion
 I didn’t include here or a bug I missed.